ImdadMiran17/ImdadMiran17.github.io/_posts/2023-24-11-htb-codify-writeup.md

 And the script runs.
-But how can we see the password from those mysql commands for backing up the database?
+But how can we see the password from those mysql commands that's backing up the databases?
 Well, we can use [pspy](https://github.com/DominicBreuker/pspy).

 It says "*pspy is a command line tool designed to snoop on processes without need for root permissions.
 It allows you to see commands run by other users, cron jobs, etc. as they execute.
 Great for enumeration of Linux systems in CTFs.
 Also great to demonstrate your colleagues why passing secrets as arguments on the command line is a bad idea*".